-Ginger has a very distinctive punch.
-When a recipe calls for fresh ginger and you're out of it, you have options.
-While there's no exact dupe for the distinctive root, you can substitute similar or complementary spices that can equally enhance your recipe.
+Ginger root, when fresh, has a very distinctive punch of heat.
+When a recipe calls for fresh ginger and you're out of it, you do have options for substitutions.
+While there's no exact duplicate for the distinctive root, you can substitute similar or complementary dried spices that can equally enhance your recipe.
 They will change the final product a little bit from what it was originally meant to be, but that can be a good thing.

 Ground ginger is going to be much milder and less astringent than fresh ginger, without the essential oils that give it its kick.
 Depending on how old your ground ginger is, its flavor could be even more diminished.
 But if you're in a pinch, it's probably the best thing.
 Use 1/4 teaspoon of ground ginger for every 1 tablespoon of fresh ginger called for in a recipe.